ShrineethKotian/Image-Processing-for-Gaming-Content/README.md

 Author: Ganesh Gopalakrishna

-Evaluation of SR models like RealESRGAN, SwinIR, StableSR, and NAFNET using synthetic degradation tailored for gaming imagery.
+Evaluation of SR models like RealESRGAN, SwinIR and StableSR, and Image restoration with NAFNET using synthetic degradation tailored for gaming imagery.

 3. Lightweight Discriminator Architectures for Realism-Guided GANs